How to Get a Medical Marijuana Card in North Carolina

 In 1977, North Carolina effectively decriminalized the possession of up to half an ounce of weed, with the penalty reduced to a small fine.

-Until 2022, nothing significant happened in the field of MMJ, but Senate Bill 711 could change everything.
-This article investigates what would happen if SB 711 makes it into law, outlining the process for MMJ patients and discussing the bill’s provisions.
+This article investigates what would happen if SB 711 became law, outlining the process for MMJ patients and discussing the bill’s provisions.
+It also provides more detail on the fascinating development in The Qualla.

 North Carolina Medical Marijuana Laws